bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 ### Try It:

-Let’s write our first server using Express:
+Let's write our first server using Express:

 -   <span id="1a5f">Create a new file called `server.js` to host our server code.</span>
 -   <span id="2d2f">Type `npm init -y` to generate a `package.json`.</span>